-- Head of Tourist Center & Mountain Lab, Switzerland (graduated in 2019)
+- Head of tourist centre and mountain Lab, Switzerland (graduated in 2019)

-- Operations Manager Groups & Events, Swiss inbound tour operator (graduated in 2019)
+- Operations manager groups and events, Swiss inbound tour operator (graduated in 2019)

-- Sales Marketing Support, working outside tourism (graduated in 2019)
+- Sales and marketing support, working outside tourism (graduated in 2019)

 If you would like to apply for a place on the programme, please fill out and submit the online application with the required documents.